 Oral Roberts University

-Known to teach very perverted doctrine – including the health, wealth, and prosperity doctrine.
+This school is known to teach very perverted doctrine – including the health, wealth, and prosperity doctrine.
 This university fully embraces the charismatic doctrines that are extremely troublesome and clearly violate the truths of Scripture.

 Joyce Meyer Teaches Prosperity Doctrine (Health, Wealth, and Prosperity)